btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/A-jsx.md

 - `eslint-plugin-react` now requires you to inform of it what version of React you're using.
 We're telling it here to look at the package.json to figure it out.
 - `"react/react-in-jsx-scope": 0` is new since you used to have to import React everywhere but now with the recent revision of React you don't need to.
 - Prop types are allow you to runtime type props to a component.
 In general if you're interested in doing that just use TypeScript.
+- We need to set the import plugin to look for both js and jsx extensions or else it won't resolve imports for us.

 Now your project should pass lint.